Summer Camps

 IMPORTANT NOTE ABOUT ATTENDANCE

-Campers cannot miss the first day of camp because it's the day we do all the safety and tool training, but also they will start projects that they will then build on and use the rest of the week.
-We have so much packed into camp, that they won't be able to catch up on those projects.
+Campers cannot miss the first day of camp.
+Not only is it the day we do safety and tool training, but also they will start projects that they will then build on and use the rest of the week.
+We have so much packed into camp that they won't be able to catch up on those projects.
 Unfortunately, with the tools we're using and the level of safety we need, it's not something they can prepare for at home.

 ayanna.jpg